Sep 27, 2024

 Dr. Naoki Adachi

 The Economics of Biodiversity: The Dasgupta Review, a report commissioned by the UK Treasury and published in 2021, states that “the economy is only one part of the environment (biosphere).”
-Along with this awareness is the importance of utilizing nature to solve problems in the future—and to do that, we need to increase the amount of nature.
+Along with this awareness is the importance of utilizing nature to solve problems in the future—and to do that, we need to increase the area of natural ecosystems.

 Companies must hone their technical ability to harness the power and functions of nature and strengthen their managerial skills so they can launch businesses that increase nature.